JakubDomin/Metodyki-projektowania-i-modelowania-system-w-1/README.md

 ## Project Description:
 This project is a remotelly controlled vehicle with bluetooth connection and obstacle avoidance.
 It features two modes of operation toggled via buttons on the mictrocontroller board.
-Remote control is possible thanks to thecommands sent through connected android application (not part of the project).
+Remote control is possible thanks to the commands sent through connected android application (not part of the project).

 It is a remote controlled robot vehicle utilizing: